 - the item has been marked down because:

 - the packaging is damaged

-- the item is perishable
+- it is perishable

-- the item has been discontinued.
+- it has been discontinued.

 The ACCC provides guidance on the Unit Pricing Code and can take action to enforce the Code where appropriate